sashinpivotal/dsa-java-review-doc/README.md

 ## Lab Step 10 - Singleton (20 minutes)

+In this step, you are going to create a singleton object.

 ### Concepts that are exercised

+- What is a single object?
-- When do you want to use Singleton?
+- When do you want to use singleton object?

 ### Concrete steps

 - Refactor *IRS* class as a singleton class as following
   - Make the constructor *private*
   - Create a static field that refers to the singleton object
+  - If the singleton object has not been created, create one

 ```
     private static IRS instance;